 This option enables depth-of-field (DOF) rendering, which blurs objects that are not in the focus of the camera.
 Note that depth-of-field rendering only works for viewports with a perspective projection!
 Furthermore, anti-aliasing must be enabled for DOF to work and the number of anti-aliasing samples affects the quality of the blurring.

 This parameter sets the focus distance of the camera.
 Only objects at this distance from the camera will appear sharp when depth-of-field rendering is active.
 Objects closer to or further from the camera will appear blurred.
 If you want a specific object to be in the focus, use thebutton and click on that object in the viewport to be rendered.
-The focal length parameter will be automatically adjusted so that the picked location is focused.
+The focal length parameter will be automatically adjusted so that the picked location is in focus.